ATF gunwalking scandal: 2009–2011: Operation Fast and Furious

 On January 25, 2011, Burke announced the first details of the case to become officially public, marking the end of Operation Fast and Furious.
 At a news conference in Phoenix, he reported a 53-count indictment of 20 suspects for buying hundreds of guns intended for illegal export between September 2009 and December 2010.
 Newell, who was at the conference, called Fast and Furious a "phenomenal case," while denying that guns had been deliberately allowed to walk into Mexico.

 Altogether, about 2,000 firearms were bought by straw purchasers during Fast and Furious.
-These included AK-47 variants, Barrett .50 caliber sniper rifles, .38 caliber revolvers, and FN Five-sevens.
+These included AK-47 variants, Barrett .50 BMG caliber sniper rifles, .38 caliber revolvers, and FN Five-sevens.
 As of 20 October 2011, 389 had been recovered in the US and 276 had been recovered in Mexico.
 The rest remained on the streets, unaccounted for.
 As of February 2012, the total number of recovered firearms was 710.
 Most of the guns went to the Sinaloa Cartel, while others made their way to El Teo and La Familia.

 Although most weapons were purchased by suspects under investigation by the program, there have been reports of at least one instance of ATF agents being directly involved in the transfer of weapons.
 On April 13, 2010, ATF Agent John Dodson, with assistance from Agents Casa and Alt, directed a cooperating straw purchaser to give three guns to Isaiah Fernandez, a suspected gun trafficker, and had taped the conversations without prosecutor approval.

 After being instructed by his superiors to obtain approval from prosecutors (albeit retroactively), Dodson's proposal was later rejected by his immediate superior David Voth, although he later received permission from Voth's supervisor after submitting a written proposal for the program.
 On June 1, 2010, Dodson used $2,500 of ATF funds to purchase six AK Draco pistols from local gun dealers, which he then gave to Mr. Fernandez, who reimbursed him for the expense of the guns, plus $700 for his assistance.
 Two days later, Agent Dodson went on a scheduled vacation without interdicting the weapons.
 As a result, the weapons were never recovered, no arrests were ever made, and the case was closed without charges being filed.

 According to the DOJ OIG report, Agent Dodson, as the undercover posing as a straw buyer, was not expected to surveil the weapons after hand-off to Fernandez.
 Other ATF agents followed the weapons to a storage facility; then surveillance was terminated without interdiction.
 The Fernandez case was dropped from Fast and Furious after it was determined that Fernandez was not connected to Mexican cartels and had ceased buying guns for resale.